jupl/btc-ember/README.md

 Generate/destroy an Ember Handlebars partial template.

 ### Building
 These commands are used to assemble the application, generating the necessary JS/CSS and adding assets.
-Use `dev` mode to keep readable JS/CSS and include tests under the `test/` folder.
-Use `prod` mode to minify/uglify JS/CSS and omit tests.
+* Use `dev` mode to keep readable JS/CSS and include tests under the `test/` folder.
+Ember's developer build is used.
+* Use `prod` mode to minify/uglify JS/CSS and omit tests.
+Ember's production build is used.

 #### `build:[mode]`
 Assemble the application once.